-Even if you already have an offline business, many details of running an online one may be new to you, so it’s worth it to spend quite a while educating yourself.
+Even if you already have an offline business, many details of running an online one may be new to you, so it’s worth spending quite some time educating yourself.

-We’ve come up with a couple of steps we recommend you follow to start your online business as flawless as possible.
+We’ve come up with a couple of steps that we recommend you follow to start your online business as flawlessly as possible.

-It’s of high importance to clearly set goals since it’ll define the number of features, the website’s structure complexity, thus, the budget and time needed for development.
+It’s of high importance to clearly set goals since they’ll define the number of features, the website’s structure complexity, and thus, the budget and time needed for its development.

 So, it can be: